Palmetto State Armory

 Palmetto State Armory is an American firearms company based in Columbia, South Carolina.
 The name is derived from South Carolina's official nickname, "The Palmetto State".
 Palmetto State Armory operates several retail locations around the states of South Carolina, Georgia and North Carolina.
-Palmetto State Armory's website sells firearms, tactical equipment, reloading supplies, as well as fishing and hunting equipment.

 History

 Jamin McCallum established Palmetto State Armory in 2008 after leaving a career in accounting.

 Palmetto State Armory began with Jamin selling magazines and ammunition online by fulfilling orders out of his garage.
 Shortly after, Palmetto State Armory began producing its own firearms, and firearm components.
 The company now employs more than 200 people and is continuing to grow, with former South Carolina Governor Nikki Haley calling it, "a valued member of South Carolina's thriving business community."